 - Steering Committee members, Peter Gluckman, ISC President-elect, and Elisa Reis, ISC Vice President, have responded to Serageldin’s piece, taking into consideration the six emerging dimensions posed by the Steering Committee.

-- The ISC has invited experts to consider the emerging six dimensions, along with the think piece and its responses, by contributing their knowledge to the discussion.
-Here you can read a piece by B. Anthony Bogues from Harmon Family Professor of Africana Studies at Brown University.
+- The ISC has invited the human development community to consider the emerging six dimensions, along with the think piece and its responses, by contributing their knowledge to the discussion.